Agustín de Iturbide y Green: Post-monarchy

 With the overthrow of the second Mexican Empire in 1867, Iturbide's biological parents took him first to England and then back to the United States, where they settled in Washington, DC.
 When he came of age, Iturbide, who had graduated from Georgetown University, renounced his claim to the throne and title and returned to Mexico.
 He then served as an officer in the Mexican army.
 But in 1890, after publishing articles critical of President Porfirio Díaz, he was arrested on charges of sedition and sentenced to fourteen months of imprisonment.
-After release from prison, Iturbide was sent into exile, where he suffered two severe nervous breakdowns that resulted in his believing that he would be assassinated.
+After release from prison, Iturbide was sent into exile, where he had two severe nervous breakdowns that resulted in his believing that he would be assassinated.
 Eventually, he returned to Georgetown University, as a professor of the Spanish and French languages.

 For some years before his marriage, Iturbide lived at a monastery near Washington, DC, where he worked as a translator.